 Ok 2017 – bring it on…

 P.S.
 Here's a recipe that is guaranteed to meet expectations and make you happy - Hungarian Cabbage Soup - I think I might declare this to be the year of the cabbage!
+[Update: Better late than never, I have declared 2018 to be my "Year of the Cabbage" and several blogging friends have joined me on this project.
+For Janaury 2018, my first cabbage recipe is Hungarian Cabbage Rolls.]

 P.P.S.
 Don't you think that life is better with a soundtrack?
 My absolute favourite group is Pink Martini and their "Get Happy" album is my driving soundtrack.
 I especially like the "Happy Days Are Here Again / Get Happy" duet done by China Forbes and Rufus Wainwright.
 Hard to find a good video of that (so buy the CD!), but I was astonished to learn that the original duet was done by Judy Garland and Barbra Streisand.
 Listen and be "mellow happy".
 (Advance to 1:09 to get right to the song.)